arsenetar/pelican-red/README.md

 Pelican-red
 ============

+**Currently NOT "Released" (AKA not ready yet)**

-Pelican-red is a [pelican](http://getpelican.com) theme originally created for my blog [rangerTBC](http://rangertbc.net).
-I have added some additional features to what I required and am releasing it for anyone to use.
-The theme is responsive using the [Foundation 4](http://foundation.zurb.com/) framework as a base.
+Pelican-red is a [pelican](http://getpelican.com) theme originally created for the blog [rangerTBC](http://rangertbc.net).
+The theme incorporates a few additional features in addition to the original design to make it more useful.
+The theme uses the [Foundation 4](http://foundation.zurb.com/) framework as a base and is Licensed under the MIT-License.

 Features ( EDIT THIS )
 ---------